particle-iot/docs/src/content/guide/tools-and-features/ifttt.md

 #### Firmware requirements

   This action has IFTTT publishing an event, so your Particle device needs to subscribe to that event.
-These are complementary; a Spark.subscribe("myEventName") watches for a publish("myEventName") and runs a function when it sees this matching event name.
-This means that even though this action is called *Publish* an event, your firmware needs to include Spark.subscribe().
+These are complementary; a Particle.subscribe("myEventName") watches for a publish("myEventName") and runs a function when it sees this matching event name.
+This means that even though this action is called *Publish* an event, your firmware needs to include Particle.subscribe().

   ```cpp
   int i = 0;